 Review the Certificate of Coverage that explains the details of this plan.

-Faculty who are in the VRS and select the traditional sick leave plan are not automatically covered by a disability plan.
-At their option, these faculty members may choose to purchase long-term disability insurance at group rates through payroll deduction.
-The LTD plan is available through the Standard Insurance Company and provides the following coverage:
+Faculty and Classified staff who opted out of the VSDP participate in the Traditional Sick Leave Plan and are not automatically covered by a disability plan.
+At their option, these employees may choose to purchase long-term disability insurance at group rates through payroll deduction.
+This program is also available to University and Academic Professionals during their first year of VSDP participation when non-work related disabilities are not yet covered.
+The long-term disability plan is available through the Standard Insurance Company and provides the following coverage:

 - Pays a regular income when you’re disabled and cannot work

 - Is available without a medical exam if you sign up within 31 days of initial hire

 - Replaces up to 60 percent of your monthly base salary to a maximum of $5,000 per month, less any Social Security or VRS disability payments, after three months of continuous disability

 - Pays benefits for as long as disability continues up to age 65 or even longer if you become disabled after age 60

 - Uses your “own occupation” in determining if you are disabled